The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 Another interesting feature, considered necessary because of the densely-populated corridor through which it passes, is a series of dedicated crossings for use by animals.
 The new line has been laid to double-track standards using Japanese designed slab track, with only 3km of traditional ballasted track used in the project.

 The environment around the edges of the construction sites has also been protected by the uprooting and replanting of a large number of trees and plants, to provide a natural screen between the line and nearby settlements wherever possible.

-A host of safety features are to be added to the new trains, including cab-based Automatic Train Protection (ATP), bogie stability monitoring, a passenger activated alarm system, emergency ventilation and lighting and high crashworthiness body structure design complete with energy absorbing zones to minimise impact in the event of an accident.
+A host of safety features are to be added to the new trains, including cab-based automatic train protection (ATP), bogie stability monitoring, a passenger activated alarm system, emergency ventilation and lighting and high crash-worthy body structure design complete with energy absorbing zones to minimise impact in the event of an accident.

 In August 2006 THSRC invited expressions of interest for the provision of a fleet of five diesel shunters.
 They are being used at the Zuoying, Wurih and Lioujia depots.